Who is Donald McGahn?

 - Prior to serving as White House counsel, McGahn was a partner at Jones Day

-(CNN)The White House is facing a storm of questions amid the resignation of national security adviser Michael Flynn late Monday, but many are now squarely focused on the role of one player in particular: White House Counsel Donald McGahn.
+Amid accusations of "Nixonian" behavior and as members of Congress in both parties raise questions about Trump's actions, one major player is likely to find himself at the center of the White House's efforts to stave off those accusations and remain on firm legal ground: McGahn, the White House counsel.

+But McGahn, who previously served as the Trump campaign's top attorney, had already found himself the subject of scrutiny, after former acting Attorney General Sally Yates' congressional testimony raised fresh questions about McGahn's role in the saga involving former national security adviser Michael Flynn.

-Flynn quit after after news reports revealed that former acting Attorney General Sally Yates had warned McGahn's office late last month that Flynn had misled officials about details of his conversations with the Kremlin's US ambassador Sergey Kislyak and could be vulnerable to Russian blackmail.
+Flynn quit after news reports revealed that Yates had warned McGahn in late January 2017 that Flynn had misled White House officials about details of his conversations with the Kremlin's US ambassador Sergey Kislyak.

-Questions immediately arose about McGahn's handling of the situation: What exactly did he do with the information from the Justice Department; were White House Chief of Staff Reince Priebus and President Donald Trump told, and if so, when; and if they were told, what resolution was ultimately reached that allowed Flynn to keep his job for weeks after Yates' revelation?

-McGahn's office referred questions to the White House press office, which did not respond.
+Yates explained Monday that she met with McGahn in person on January 26, 2017, to tell him that she had information that statements by Vice President Mike Pence, based on his conversations with Flynn, were false, and Flynn was susceptible of being "essentially blackmailed by the Russians."

-But on Tuesday, White House Press Secretary Sean Spicer told reporters that Yates merely wanted to give McGahn a "heads up" and that McGahn "informed the President immediately."
+White House press secretary Sean Spicer told reporters in February that Yates merely wanted to give McGahn a "heads up" and that McGahn "informed the President immediately."

 McGahn conducted "exhaustive and extensive questioning of Flynn," according to Spicer, and McGahn concluded that Flynn had not violated the law.

+Yates' testimony immediately renewed questions about McGahn's handling of the situation: What exactly did he do with the information; did he ever sift through the evidence the Justice Department offered to show him to support the conclusion that Flynn had been compromised; who else was told of Yates' warning and when, and finally, what deliberation took place that ultimately allowed Flynn to keep his job for 18 days after Yates' revelation?

-A former campaign finance lawyer by trade, McGahn now finds himself in the midst of a high-profile political firestorm with a client that blasts out tweets in the early hours of the morning on the very hot-button topics McGahn has been tapped to manage.
+A former campaign finance lawyer by trade, McGahn now continues finds himself in the midst of a high-profile political firestorm over Flynn, with a client that blasts out tweets on the very hot-button topics McGahn has been tapped to manage.

-To say that McGahn has his work cut out of him is therefore, an understatement.
-The news of Flynn's departure also comes on the heels of a series significant losses in federal court over the President's travel ban and the Office of Government Ethics recommending on Tuesday that the White House consider launching an investigation and taking "disciplinary action" against Kellyanne Conway, a top adviser to Trump, for endorsing Ivanka Trump's products on TV last week.
+To say that McGahn has his work cut out of him is, therefore, an understatement.

+Here's a non-exhaustive list of some of the other public legal issues McGahn's office faced during his early months at the White House:

+- March: Spicer said McGahn was "reviewing" options available to back up the President's unsubstantiated wiretapping claims against former President Barack Obama

+- April: The Trump administration said it will not release logs of White House visitors, leading ethics watchdogs to file a lawsuit

-Election litigator turned chief White House lawyer
+Election litigator-turned-chief White House lawyer

-Prior to working at 1600 Pennsylvania Avenue, McGahn was a partner specializing in campaign finance at Jones Day in Washington, general counsel for Trump's campaign, in-house counsel for the National Republican Congressional Committee for years and former chairman for the Federal Election Commission from 2008-2013.
+Prior to working at 1600 Pennsylvania Avenue, McGahn was a partner specializing in campaign finance at Jones Day in Washington, general counsel for Trump's campaign, in-house counsel for the National Republican Congressional Committee for years and former commissioner for the Federal Election Commission from 2008-2013.

 "He rewrote virtually all of the FEC's procedures for audits, enforcement matters and advisory opinions, which provide for an unprecedented amount of due process," according to a statement from Jones Day announcing his departure from the firm.

-Note: CORRECTION: This story has been updated to reflect McGahn was a former commissioner for the FEC from 2008-2013.